You made your bed….

 Because the 7 people I watched die yesterday, didn’t choose to get cancer or ALS.
 They didn’t choose to die before their parents.
 And those who didn’t grow up as privileged as the people I follow, didn’t choose to have a harder upbringing than their classmates.

 So let’s get a little effing perspective?
 Can we stop seeking attention for how hard our lives are when “hardship” is often a choice we make?
 All of those things I mentioned above – kids, jobs, exercise – aren’t actually hardships.
-They are the things that will someday cause you look back and say “It was terrific.”
+They are the things that will someday cause you to look back and say “It was terrific.”

 You made your bed.
 Now lie in it… or remake it.